trac-hacks/trac-github/README.md

 ### master

+* Support webhook signature verification for post commit hooks. (#114)
+* Allow passing a GitHub push webhook payload to a custom script per repository that will receive GitHub's JSON on stdin for further postprocessing. (#114)
+* Improve interaction with both GitHub and non-GitHub repositories on a single instance by delegating /changeset to the original ChangesetModule if enabled and the GitHub module did not match. (#110)
+* Optionally request access to non-public email addresses from GitHub and allow selection of an address by specifying a preferred domain. (#105)
-* Support synchronizing GitHub teams to Trac permission groups.
+* Support synchronizing GitHub teams to Trac permission groups. (#104)

 ### 2.2